Lundbeck-Biometrics/tranSMART-admin/troubleshooting/troubleshooting_dbsnp_load.md

 ORDER BY query_start desc;
 ```

-No duplicates, so would be safe to just copy and skip the counting:
+The query below shows that we have no duplicates, so would be safe to just copy and skip the counting (the check for whether the SNP already exists) as proposed above.

 ```
 select rs_id, chrom, pos, count(*) from tm_lz.vcf38 group by rs_id, chrom, pos having count(*) > 1;